 The once-thriving city of Colon, Panama, sits 40 mi/60 km northwest of Panama City at the Caribbean entrance to the canal.
-It is still a major port of freighters, and a minor cruise-port stop; ships berth at Colon 2000.
+It is still a major port of freighters, and a minor cruise-port stop; cruise ships berth at Colon 2000, while commercial vessels do so at Cristobal.
 A refurbishment program has been launched under Panama's master tourist plan, but at present, Colon is still a mostly grim place that doesn't have a lot to offer visitors—except danger.
-Crime is a serious problem in Colon, and it is generally advisable not to walk around on your ...
+Crime is a serious problem in Colon, and i...
 Subscribe to travel42 to read the full Destination Guide.

 travel42 offers professionally written guides on more than 5,700 travel destinations and ports-of-call worldwide.
 Go to travel-42.com